Marxist-Leninist views on Romanticism: Views of socialist writers on Romanticism

-A. Vishnevsky (1941) made the following assessment: "As the first reaction against the establishment of a new capitalist reality, Romanticism contained a positive, historically progressive content.
-It enriched the culture of European peoples with an all-embracing, although still rather vague awareness of the contradictions of the onset of the capitalist epoch and in the atom sense represents a significant step forward in the ideological and artistic development of mankind.
-Romanticism was a necessary step in the development of national self-awareness, in its enrichment with the fruits of its own historical life."
+Vishnevsky (1941) also argued that, as the first reaction against the establishment of capitalist reality, Romanticism contained a historically progressive content.
+It enriched European culture with an awareness, however vague, of the contradictions of the emerging capitalist epoch, and represented a significant step forward in the ideological and artistic development of humanity, playing a necessary role in the development of national self-awareness.

-In Romanticism, historically progressive traits were inseparably merged with regressive and downright reactionary traits.
-On the one hand, the German Romantics put forward the self-determination of the individual, the reassessment of cultural values from the point of view of the new bourgeois consciousness, the principle of integral, comprehensive knowledge and the national principle, as a symbol of the awakening of forces dormant in the masses of the people.
-On the other hand, they locked themselves in extreme subjectivism, at the same time trying to resurrect the authoritarianism of an obsolete feudal society in opposition to the impending world of capitalist competition, waged an unconditional struggle against rationalism, which led a significant part of them to mysticism, Catholicism and the cult of estates, and proclaimed the complete separation of theory from practice, to which they treated with subjective-idealistic arrogance as naked empiricism.
+N. Berkovsky (1935) identified both progressive and reactionary dimensions within German Romanticism.
+On the progressive side, the German Romantics asserted the self-determination of the individual, proposed a reassessment of cultural values from a new bourgeois standpoint, advanced the principle of integral knowledge, and championed national identity as an expression of the awakening of popular forces.
+On the reactionary side, they retreated into extreme subjectivism, attempted to revive feudal authoritarianism against the encroaching world of capitalist competition, waged unconditional war on rationalism, which drove many of them toward mysticism, Catholicism, and the cult of estates, and proclaimed the complete separation of theory from practice, which they regarded with subjective-idealistic disdain as mere empiricism.

-Aleksandr Borozdin describes the pros and cons of German Romanticism in the following manner:

-The Romantics thought it was necessary to study the Middle Ages not out of historical interest alone, but for the practical purpose of rejuvenating the dry, rational atmosphere created by the century of enlightenment for the national revival of Germany.
-In fact, in this tendentious study of the Middle Ages there was much that was false, but it served its purpose, giving rise to the development of medieval history. which soon managed to go on a completely scientific path.
-National tendencies were also quite legitimate in the era of oppression in Germany, and they had their useful side; but Romanticism, in its fascination with antiquity, was very much detached from modern life and was an obliging helper of all reactionary aspirations.
+Aleksandr Borozdin described the contradictions of German Romanticism as stemming from the Romantics' tendency to study the Middle Ages not solely for historical reasons but for the practical purpose of revitalizing the rational atmosphere created by the Enlightenment and fostering national revival in Germany.
+While this tendentious engagement with the Middle Ages contained much that was false, it nonetheless stimulated the development of medieval historical scholarship and eventually helped that discipline move toward a more scientific approach.
+The Romantics' national tendencies were also legitimate given the conditions of oppression in Germany of the era and had their useful aspects; yet their fascination with antiquity led them to become increasingly detached from modern life, making them susceptible to serving reactionary ends.